 That same page shows W3Techs estimated percentages of the top 10 million websites on the World Wide Web by language as of May 16, 2023.

 English at 55%, Spanish and Russian 5% each, German French Japanese about 4% each, Portuguese Turkish Italian Persian about 2% each.
 Chinese at 1½%, Arabic and Korean are 0.7%, Greek and Hebrew are 0.5%, and Hindi, India's national language, at just 0.1%.

 A brief background history to the English language via its books

-Click here for an extract in Middle English, the Lord's Prayer, shown side by side with early modern English, also in old Gothic and old English (Anglo-Saxon).
+Click here for an extract in Middle English (about 1380) of the Lord's Prayer, shown side by side with early modern English (about 1530), also in old Gothic (about 300) and old English/Anglo-Saxon (about 900).

 Extract from the University of Nottingham From 1066 until the end of the 1300s, Anglo-Norman (French) was the